Little Haiti: Food

-Rooted in the Haitian immigrants that sought refuge here in the ’80s, today Little Haiti, has some Afro-Caribbean culture mixed with global trends.
+Rooted in the Haitian immigrants that sought refuge here in the ’80s, today Little Haiti has some Afro-Caribbean culture mixed with global trends.
 Restaurants in this area showcase a diversity and mix of tastes and settings.
 Among these cultural offerings is the Michelin-starred Boia De.

 Culture

 Little Haiti’s main strip is NE 2nd Avenue.
-This region is “ripe for improvement” as one local activist in the area put it.
 Neighboring Wynwood and Design District have become popular arts and culture havens with streets lined with galleries and commercial art storefronts.
-The whole area, in just a handful of years, has been overtaken by an artistic energy and an appreciation for high-design and street-art.
+In recent years, the area has been overtaken by an appreciation for high-design and street-art.

 With the development of Wynwood and the Design District and the increasing prices for space in those areas, Little Haiti, Lemon City and Little River have emerged as an arts haven.

 The programming at the Little Haiti Cultural Center offers local community initiatives.
 Located next door, The Caribbean Marketplace was designed by Charles Harrison Pawley in the style of the typical Haitian gingerbread architecture.